GM unveils autonomous vehicle with no steering wheel or pedals, plans for 2019 launch

-General Motors (GM) has revealed that it’s on track to put its first self-driving car on roads by 2019.
+General Motors (GM) has revealed that it’s on track to put its first self-driving car on roads in 2019.
 Today, the company revealed that the fourth generation of its electric driverless vehicle, the Cruise AV, will not have any manual controls, such as pedals or a steering wheel.

 Though many companies are already testing driverless cars on public roads, the vehicles typically have traditional controls and a driver in place to take over should that be required.
 With the Cruise AV, there is no such option.

-As such, GM said that it has filed a safety petition with the Department of Transportation for the vehicle, which the company claims is now “production-ready.”
+GM said that it has filed a safety petition with the Department of Transportation for the vehicle, which the company claims is now “production-ready.”

 “GM’s integrated development of hardware and software, and testing in one of the most complex environments in the world, allows for the company to safely eliminate the steering wheel, pedals, and manual controls from the new Cruise AV,” the company said in a statement.